The Tradeoffs of Buying New Construction

 New Construction May Come with Community Amenities

-New-construction homes are often located in new communities with amenities and features that aren’t always available with purchasing a pre-owned home.
+New-construction homes are often located in new communities with amenities and features that aren’t always available when purchasing a pre-owned home.
 This can include social activities, a fully equipped gym, pools, tennis courts, and a clubhouse.”

 The Potential Downsides of New Construction